DRC: Digital Room Correction

 If you have the impulse response sampled at a different rate than the one needed for the final filter, you need to convert the sample rate before creating or applying the filters.
 For example you might have a 48 kHz impulse response but you may need to filter standard CD output at 44.1 kHz.
 In this situation you can either convert the impulse response to 44.1 kHz before feeding it to DRC or you can convert the resulting filters to 44.1 kHz after DRC has created them.
 I generally prefer the first procedure, which leads to exact filter lengths in the DRC final windowing stage, but in both cases you need a good quality sample rate converter, which uses, for example, band limited interpolation.
 A reasonable choice, free both under Linux and Win32, is SoX, which may be downloaded at:

 Recent versions of SoX include some top quality sample rate conversion routines.
 SoX also provides a lot of other features for sound files manipulation.
-For a reference on band limited interpolation take a look at:

 Another free good sample rate converter comes from the shibatch audio tools suite.
 This sample rate converter provides a quality which is adequate for the task of converting the impulse response file before feeding it to DRC.
-You can find the shibatch audio tools at it at:
+You can find the shibatch audio tools at:

 Proper tuning of the correction filter generation procedure easily provides a substantial improvement over the standard sample configuration files provided along with DRC (see section 5.2).
 To properly tune the filters to closely match your room behaviour there are many different issues that should be taken into account.